imclab/commuterData/README.md

 * needs	to	have	details	on	demand (completed)
 * One	to	show	top	3	of	each	category (completed)
 * needs	to	filterable (completed)
-* needs	to	be	able	to	switch	between	percentages	and	straight	numbers
+* needs	to	be	able	to	switch	between	percentages	and	straight	numbers	(completed)
-* needs	to	have	brushing	and	linking	within	itself
 * needs	to	have	details	on	demand (completed)
-* Brushing/Linking	between	the	two	visualizations	is	required
+* Brushing/Linking	between	the	two	visualizations	is	required (completed)

+Minor bugs on range filter when toggled repeatedly.